silaspe/maths/docs/brainstorm.md

 ### geometric algebra

-Yeah, I forgot all endings to multiplying vectors, so I came up with the previous one.
-Well, I guss I had this one, but I would rather make it into it's own page.
-After waching [A Swift Introduction to Geometric Algebra](https://www.youtube.com/watch?v=60z_hpEAtD8) (litteraly, that was the name), I thought that (if it is a scalar plus a bivector), than it is just a scalar plus a vector times $i$ (or $-i$, I am not sure yet), but I will call it $U$ instead.
-But first, here's the definition of multiplying two basis vectors (all the alternitave endings probably just had alternitave definitions for this.
-I think that I remember the definition that multiplication was anticomutative, which would lead me to the cross product): The prodct of a basis vector $e_1$ and it self is $0$, and the product of two basis vectors $e_1$ and $e_2$ equals $-e_2 e_1$ equals $e_3$.
+Yeah, I forgot all the endings to multiplying vectors, so I came up with the previous one.
+Well, I guess I had this one, but I would rather make it into its own page.
+After watching [A Swift Introduction to Geometric Algebra](https://www.youtube.com/watch?v=60z_hpEAtD8) (literally, that was the name), I thought that (if it is a scalar plus a bivector), than it is just a scalar plus a vector times $i$ (or $-i$, I am not sure yet), but I will call it $U$ instead.
+But first, here's the definition of multiplying two basis vectors (all the alternative endings probably just had alternative definitions for this.
+I think that I remember the definition that multiplication was anticommutative, which would lead me to the cross product): The product of a basis vector $e_1$ and it self is $0$, and the product of two basis vectors $e_1$ and $e_2$ equals $-e_2 e_1$ equals $e_3$.
 This means that you can do this at any point in the product of basis vectors.

 $$ \hat{i} = x $$